-The Quality Systems (QS) Regulations of FDA 21 CFR 820 are general standards that apply to finished devices, that are intended for human use..
-Rather than impose strict requirements, the regulations offer manufacturers of these devices an opportunity to incorporate its quality management standards into key organizational processes.
+The Quality Systems (QS) Regulations of FDA 21 CFR 820 are general standards that apply to finished devices, that are intended for human use.
+Rather than impose strict requirements, the regulations offer an opportunity to the manufacturers of these devices to incorporate their quality management standards into key organizational processes.

 The flexible structure of the regulatory environment provides an opportunity to use quality management principles as tools for the development of safe and effective medical devices.

 By engineering compliance values into vital processes, a company can develop a customized program designed to meet the needs of a particular medical device production effort.

 The letter of the FDA quality assurance regulations requires top-level management involvement in the key processes.
 The organizational goals drive this demonstrated level of involvement.
 Regardless of the size, complexity, and vertical layers, top management must demonstrate involvement and commitment to the goal of achieving current good manufacturing practices.
 This management control is implemented through the introduction and use of management reviews, which should take place at least on a bi-annual basis.
 The use of management reviews demonstrates to the Agency that a company is controlling its compliance status with respect to the implementation of the QSR within that company.

 This role is fundamentally consistent with management goals, and with the overall process of aligning organizational processes to achieve its strategic vision.
 An excellent product is one that performs as expected while meeting projected market impact in addition to being safe and effective.
 To the maximum extent possible, it must be free of defects.

 The commitment of top management to the development process, from the conception stages to distribution, reflects the quality of organizational management.
 It becomes the hub of a wheel, consisting of design controls, correction and prevention, and production processes, and “allows for the top-level management to have a good overview of the general compliance status of the company.